dkachele/dkachele/README.md

 #### Our average week

-I expect project work, support tickets, individual requests, office visits, etc., to take precedent over Objectives & Goals.
+I expect project work, support tickets, individual requests, office visits, etc., to take precedent over Objectives & Goals (O.G.s).
 I expect this will lead to conflicts; this is okay; I expect to discuss these in our 1:1s.
 O.G.s are not set in stone and can always be adjusted (for a good reason); some weeks O.G.s will win, some weeks the fray will win.
 Telling me you're having trouble with O.G.s in the first month of a quarter is perfectly acceptable; telling me you're having trouble with O.G.s two weeks before they are due isn't.
 Talking about obstacles and other issues as they arise will be critical as we build trust.

 We'll have a 1:1 every week for at least 30 minutes unless there is an outage or Armageddon project.
 This meeting focuses on topics of substance, not updates.... unless you want to talk about updates, it is solely for your benefit.
 I expect you to drive this meeting after we've gone through your agenda; I will likely have a few questions per week.
-Private meeting room, coffee in the cafe, head out for a walk, let me know what works best for you, where and how you'll be most comfortable.

 Bringing an issue or problem to this meeting is not a sign of weakness or failure; having an issue and not utilizing every resource (me in this context) is.
 If you miss our 1:1 due to a conflict on your end, it is your responsibility to schedule a makeup, and likewise, if I have a conflict, I will reschedule.

 We'll have a department meeting that includes a huddle, weekly team retrospective, sprint planning, and code review every week for 60-90 minutes no matter what.

 Very few things are more important than talking to you if you want to talk to me.
 If you need to talk, let's talk.
 Heard a rumor?
 Need clarification on something?
 Blocked?
 I'd love to hear about it as soon as possible.
-Come by my desk, stop me in the hall, shoot me a Slack message, we don't need to wait for our next scheduled 1:1.
+Email me, text me, shoot me a Slack message, we don't need to wait for our next scheduled 1:1.
 Feel free to put something in my calendar; don't feel like you need to ask first.
 Is my calendar full?
 Send me a message, and I'll very likely be able to move something around.

 #### Communication expectations